 We are excited to formally announce…

 the return of Bro.
 Reno Likins as our camp director.
 Bro.
 Likins has previously served Indian Creek Baptist Camp as director from 1996 to 2005 and as an advisor for the last two years.
-When Bro.
-Jordan Dow left to follow God’s leading, we knew there was no one better to fill the vacant position.
 We are excited to see what God has in store for Indian Creek Baptist Camp and Bro.
 Likins, and we hope you will join us this summer to experience it firsthand.

 In 12 years of youth ministry, I always desired to be a part of a meeting like Thursday night.
 I have heard stories and testimonies from people who had been, but I have never experienced it.
 Now I have.
 Not only were we part of a “divine” service, our young people were moved like no other time in my years in the ministry.
 Tears from guys and girls gave evidence of soft and tender hearts.

 We had a great camp week, hearing from Bro.
 Charlie Clark.
 There were a lot of good decisions that were made.
 Our teens are still on FIRE for God.
 When we got back home that Friday after camp the teens were begging me for an activity the next day, so I gave in.
 Our activity consisted of preaching and prayer.
 They loved it and some said it was the best!
 Our young people have fallen back in love with Jesus (camp does that).
 Thank you for all you do at Indian Creek Baptist Camp and may God continue to work there and at Shawnee Baptist Church.
 P.S. – Since camp we’ve had three young people surrender for missions, one to go to Bible College (and is there now), and one to be a pastor.